AddChew/PulseSensor/README.md

 ```

 ## Usage Instructions

+#### Run from web browser
+1. Batch: Upload CSV file containing the text that you want to analyse and follow the on screen instructions.
+You can test PulseSensor with the following test files found [here](https://drive.google.com/drive/folders/1YJgSY8qjgpMvULbsq-8tcM8EYvYLdkWJ?usp=sharing).

+#### Run from source code
 1. Navigate to app folder in PulseSensor-kiosk folder by running the following command in anaconda prompt:
 ```
 cd app